 Launching or expanding a greenhouse operation is an exciting opportunity, but also a serious investment.
-Whether you’re producing vegetables, ornamentals, or another specialty crop, the long-term success of your greenhouse depends on careful planning, smart design, and having the right systems in place from day one.
+Whether youโre producing vegetables, ornamentals, or another specialty crop, the long-term success of your greenhouse depends on careful planning, smart design, and having the right systems in place from day one.
+Learning how to build a greenhouse the right way ensures every decision supports long-term profitability.

-We’ve worked with growers across the world to design greenhouse facilities that maximize efficiency, crop quality, and profitability.
+Weโve worked with growers across the world to design greenhouse facilities that maximize efficiency, crop quality, and profitability.
 Over the years, one thing has become clear: the most successful growers treat their greenhouse like a finely tuned system, not just a building with plants inside.
+From selecting the right greenhouse covering materials to installing efficient irrigation systems, every component plays a role in success.

 This checklist is designed to help you think through the essentials you need to build a high-performing greenhouse operation, from infrastructure and environment control to workflow and future scalability.